Active Substance: laronidase

 How is Aldurazyme used?

 Aldurazyme treatment should be supervised by a doctor who has experience in the management of patients with MPS I or other inherited metabolic diseases.
 Aldurazyme should be given in a hospital or clinic where resuscitation equipment is available, and patients may need to receive some medicines before the infusion to prevent an allergic reaction.
-Aldurazyme is given once a week as an infusion.
-It is designed for long-term use.
+Aldurazyme is given once a week as an infusion into a vein.
+It is intended for long-term use.

 How does Aldurazyme work?